 For Governing Body Members' Registered Interests, please see the Register of Interests for CCG Colleagues on our Publications page

-Dr David Supple has been a practising GP for 26 years and divides his time between the CCG and his role as a partner in a Brighton GP practice.
+Dr David Supple has been a local GP for 26 years and became the CCGs Clinical Chairman in October 2016.
+David divides his time between the CCG and his role as a partner in a Brighton GP practice.

 Chief Accountable Officer - Adam Doyle

 Adam Doyle is the CCG’s Chief Accountable Officer (Chief Executive) and started in October 2016.
 He has held a number of senior healthcare roles over the past nine years in both the public and private sector as a commissioner and a provider of healthcare services.
-Most recently, Adam was the Chief Accountable Officer at Merton CCG in London.
-Adam was with Merton CCG from its beginning and focused on integrating health and care in a community setting.
+Most recently, Adam was the Chief Accountable Officer at NHS Merton CCG in London.
+Adam was with NHS Merton CCG from its establishment in 2013 and focused on integrating health and care in a community setting.
 Prior to this role Adam was the Director of Private Care and Community Services at The Royal Marsden NHS Foundation Trust.

 Chief Operating Officer - John Child

 John Child is the Chief Operating Officer of Brighton and Hove CCG.
 He is responsible for the day-to-day running of the CCG.

 John has worked within mental health services in Brighton and Hove for 13 years in a variety of roles for both Brighton and Hove City Council and Sussex Partnership NHS Foundation Trust.
 He was the Service Director for Brighton and Hove Adult Mental Health services before he joined the CCG in February 2016.

 John is responsible for the strategic commissioning of all services for the City, performance and delivery of all commissioned services, contracting of all commissioned services, medicines management, engagement, complaints, freedom of information and individual funding requests and local relationship management with both the Local Authority and voluntary and community sector providers.